This Farro and Pea Salad is bursting with all the flavors of summer from the mint and lemon.

 Instructions

-If you’ve whipped up this Farro and Pea Salad or any other recipe on The Well Fed Yogi, please do rate the recipe and leave me a comment below, I would love to hear from you!
-If you snapped some shots of the salad, please do share it with me on Instagram so I can repost on my stories!
+If you’ve whipped up this Farro and Pea Salad or any other recipe on The Well Fed Yogi, please do rate the recipe and leave me a comment below.

 Happy cooking and eating!